The VISTA Institute Philosophy

 We believe that the most important aspect of clinical practice is decision making.
 For that reason, continuing education courses aim to provide the most updated evidenced-based information.
 To elevate the clinical skills, each course offers simulated exercises and live surgery demonstration.
 This allows clinician-learners to grasp the information, practice the techniques and receive feedback.
 Moreover, clinician-learners observe the protocols demonstrated, so that they can more readily implement what they have learned in their clinical practice.Learn More

 Vestibular Incision Subperiosteal Tunnel Access (VISTA) can be used in Oral Plastic Surgery (OPS) to address a variety of soft tissue and bone deficiencies around teeth and implants.
-VISTA offers many surgical, technical and biologic advantages, including 1) ease of release of...
+The concept of VISTA is very well-aligned with plastic surgical principles, offering many surgical...